BenjaminFourmaux/ServiceDown-nodejs-api/README.md

 - [x] Response return the service name that we have just ask
 - [x] Response return the cause of the status of the service we have just ask
 - [x] Metrics: report stats info
+- [x] Get cities of latest report and reason tag
 - [ ] Get report numbers (max, min, average, now)
 - [ ] Get down area (city and number of report)
 - [x] Add multi-country service down ?